zeeman-effect/maiar-ai/website/docs/03-memory-providers/index.md

 ---
 title: Memory Providers
-description: Learn about different memory providers in Maiar
+description: Learn about different memory providers in MAIAR
 sidebar_position: 1
 ---

 # Memory Providers

-Learn about the different memory providers available in Maiar and how to use them.
+Learn about the different memory providers available in MAIAR and how to use them.

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';